CourtneySmith32/RADWave-1/joss/paper.md

 # Summary

 Satellite radar altimetry is an excellent remote sensing technique that can be used to determine significant wave height and wind speed [@Chelton:2001].
-These measurements can be used to calculate wave height, period and power [@Young:2018].
+These measurements can be used in conjunction with one another to calculate wave height, period and power [@Young:2018].

-Since the first launch of the *GEOSAT* altimeter in 1985, there has been almost continuous data collection, with only a small gap between 1989-1992 due to no operating satellites.
+Since the first launch of the *GEOSAT* altimeter in 1985, there has been almost continuous data collection, with only a small gap between 1989-1992 due to no operating satellites [@Chelton:2001].
 Consequently, analysis of this long-term temporal record provides new insights in inter-annual, seasonal and decadal variation in wave statistics.

 Additionally, the high spatial resolution provided by altimeter data is particularly well-suited for remote regions, or locations where no long-term measurements exist [@Ribal:2019].
 An extensive global database of all altimeter missions spanning from 1985-present is available on the Australian Ocean Data Network and has been compiled, calibrated and validated by [@Ribal:2019].
 However, for many users, this dataset can be difficult to analyse and only provides significant wave height and wind speed.